oddbit/.github/profile/README.md

 # 👋 Oh, hello there...

-We’re **Oddbit**, a software development agency based in Bali — building digital products and long-term partnerships with clients across the world.
+We’re **Oddbit**, a software development agency based in Bali, building digital products and long-term partnerships with clients across the world.

 We’re a **tight, cross-functional unit** of engineers, designers, and problem solvers who care deeply about what we build and the people we build it with.
-We don’t just write code — we solve problems, translate ideas into scalable systems, and help businesses grow through clarity and craftsmanship.
+We don’t just write code.
+We solve problems, translate ideas into scalable systems, and help businesses grow through clarity and craftsmanship.

-> “We create better solutions — together.”
+> “We create better solutions, together.”

 ---